itspangler/geospatial-humanities-s2024/week/02_distortion/02_in-class_pleiades/mapping-ancient-places.md

 ### **Managing coordinate systems in ArcGIS Pro**

-I'm only throwing this fancy math at you to highlight the distinctions between the two kinds of coordinate systems – *not* because you need to know it in order to do geospatial humanistic work.
+I'm only throwing this fancy math at you to highlight the distinctions between the two kinds of coordinate systems – *not* because you need to know the fancy math in order to do geospatial humanistic work.

 Here's a table highlighting differences:

 |                                | **It represents...**                | **It uses...**                  | **Examples include...**     |
 | ------------------------------ | --------------------------- | ---------------------------- | ---------------- |